hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/08_differential_peaks.md

 	$ bsub -Is -n 4 -q interactive bash

+Let's load the R module.
+We are going to use version 3.2.1 since it has DiffBind installed for us.
+Additionally, we are loading the Cairo module which will allow us to plot and view figures during the interactive session.

+	$ module load stats/R/3.2.1-Cairo

 Navigate to the `results` directory we have been working in and create a new directory for our DiffBind analysis:

 	$ cd ~/ngs_course/chipseq/results